James Dooley (New South Wales politician): Parliamentary career

-In 1907, he was elected to the seat of Hartley in the Legislative Assembly and was its youngest member at the time.
+In 1907, he was elected to the seat of Hartley in the New South Wales Legislative Assembly and was its youngest member at the time.
 From 1920 to 1927 he represented Bathurst.
-On the expulsion of Premier William Holman and others from the Labor Party on the conscription issue in November 1916, Dooley became deputy party leader to Ernest Durack.
+On the expulsion of Premier William Holman and others from the Labor Party on the issue of November 1916 World War I conscription in Australia, Dooley became deputy party leader to Ernest Durack.
 When Durack resigned in February 1917, John Storey became party leader and Dooley remained deputy leader.
 The 1920 election was evenly divided with Labor only able to govern due to Nationalist Daniel Levy controversially accepting re-election as speaker.
 Dooley was appointed Colonial Secretary (including responsibility for state enterprises and the police) and Minister for Housing from April 1920 to October 1921.
 Dooley acted as Premier during Storey's six-month trip to England (January–July 1921) and when Storey was sick.
 He became Premier on Storey's death in October 1921.
 Levy resigned as speaker on 12 December 1921, replaced by Labor's Simon Hickey and the government resigned after it was defeated on the floor of the house 44 votes to 45 and Governor Sir Walter Davidson declined to call an early election.
 New Premier George Fuller did not have a majority in parliament, was also refused an early election and resigned within seven hours of his appointment.
 Dooley regained power with Levy agreeing to remain as speaker.
 He lost a highly sectarian election campaign to Fuller in April 1922.

 As the result of a dispute with a party executive, dominated by the Australian Workers' Union, he was expelled from the party in February 1923, but reinstated by the NSW Labor Party annual conference later that year.
 In August 1923, he resigned and Jack Lang became leader.
 During the 1925-27 Lang Government Dooley served as Speaker.
 Afterwards he fell out with the Labor leadership, lost Labor preselection for Bathurst, and stood unsuccessfully as an Independent Labor candidate for the Senate in the 1931 federal election and for Hartley in the 1932 State election, which swept Lang from office.
-He also ran unsuccessfully against Billy Hughes in North Sydney in 1940.
+He also ran unsuccessfully against Billy Hughes in Division of North Sydney in 1940.
 His first wife died in 1936, and he married Irene Mary Kenney in 1946.
 He owned two Lithgow hotels during his later years.

 Death

 James Dooley died on 2 January 1950 at the Liverpool Hospital in Sydney.
 He was survived by his wife, son and daughter.
-His funeral was held at St. Mary's Cathedral on 4 January 1950, and he was interred at Botany Cemetery on the same day.
+His funeral was held at Sydney's St. Mary's Cathedral on 4 January 1950, and he was interred at Botany Cemetery on the same day.